USAMRICD-UW-Fred-Hutch-Cancer-Research/Periodic-Table-of-Elements/case-studies.md

 ---

-**Would you like me to draft the "App Logic" documentation for the GitHub README to explain how these frequency-to-color conversions work for other developers?**
 * **Isotope Identification**: Instantly find which elements naturally occur at specific mass numbers.
 * **Physical Property Calculation**: Access precise nuclear radii and nucleon masses to derive volume and density.
 * **Electronic Mapping**: View subshell data to predict chemical reactivity and catalytic potential.